glella/primes/README.md

 -----------------------------------------------

 I like Go's simplicity.
 Crystal is simpler and faster.
 Swift very nice to work with.
+V is not there yet.

 Language of choice: Rust -> gives you control and clarity of what you are doing, it has a very helpful compiler, awesome tools, great libraries, very straightforward memory model that helps you to avoid many errors, no significant runtime, good documentation and helpful community.
-If its compiles it runs with no runtime surprises, while being fast and efficient.
+When programs compile they run with no runtime surprises.
+It is fast and efficient and keeps on improving at a fast pace.

 When working on a new problem most of the time I find myself creating a prototype with Python or Ruby (now perhaps I will try using Crystal), but every time I end up writing it in Rust for optimal performance.